jsdream/voicebase-node/README.md

-# voicebase-node
+# voicebase-node (v3 API)
-A Node.js client library to work with [VoiceBase REST API](http://voicebase.readthedocs.io/en/v2-beta/index.html).
+A Node.js client library to work with v3 [VoiceBase REST API](https://voicebase.readthedocs.io/en/v3/index.html).

 **Note:** This is not the official VoiceBase Node library.